ekonda/kutana/docs/index.rst

     async def on_echo(message, env, body):
         await env.reply("{}".format(body))

-Callback `on_echo` can have (or can not have) keyword arguments `body`, `args`, `prefix`.
+Callback `on_echo` can have (or not have) keyword arguments `body`, `args`, `prefix`.
 Kutana will pass corresponding values to keywords.
 You should use :func:`functools.wraps` decorator to save signatures of your coroutines to allow kutana to find keyword arguments in decorated callbacks.
 This plugin can be registered in :class:`.Executor`.

 .. note::

-    Plugins uses callback's signature to decide if it needs to pass some arguments.
-It means that you have to use `functools.wraps` to properly wrap callback.
+    Plugins use callback's signature to decide if it needs to pass some arguments.
+It means that you have to use :func:`functools.wraps` to properly wrap callback.

 Example of working engine with :class:`.VKManager`: